 Timeline affects both B2B and B2C clients.
 Whether you’re working with a business looking to launch a new product or a client who is looking to renovate their home, both clients will have a strict timeline.
 You need to be able to work with that timeline and deliver results during specific benchmarks along the way.

-Knowing how to qualify sales leads with MANIAC-T timeline means better communication and better business.
+Knowing how to qualify your sales leads using realistic timelines means better communication and better business.
 You can alert your client to a big goal coming up and get their feedback in advance.
 Or if something needs to change, it will be easy to account for that when everyone is on the same page.
 This timeline means no more miscommunication or missed opportunities.

 Any qualified opportunity is going to follow a necessary process, whether formal or informal, which means you’d rather have an awareness of time on your side.
 Rushing an opportunity creates the risk of losing the opportunity and having to begin the process all over again.
 When you include overseeing the timeline to your process, everything is well-prepared from the start.
 You don’t have to worry about random changes, surprise budgetary constraints, or scrambling.
 Everything can work together and still meet the deadline.

 Now the real fun begins!
 You can take this entire process to qualify sales leads with MANIAC-T and launch it into your own business to see improved qualified opportunity results.
-Each part is integral, but you can still make MANIAC-T your own to best fits into your company and its culture.
+Each part is integral, but you can still make MANIAC-T your own to best fits into your company and its culture, and your buyer styles.
 Remember that qualified opportunities for your current and future clients are a two-way street.
 If both sides work together, you can end up with surprising results on any project.
 Your clients will thank you for adding value instead of pitching your solutions without knowing the context!